colouring-cities/colouring-britain-config/README.md

-# colouring-london-config
+# colouring-britain-config
-A server configuration for hosting an instance of Colouring London
+A server configuration for hosting an instance of Colouring Britain

-Repository for software itself resides at https://github.com/colouring-cities/colouring-london
+Repository for software itself resides at https://github.com/colouring-cities/colouring-britain

 ## Basic info

-Colouring London site is deployed at Azure, with Ubuntu used as OS.
+Colouring Britain site is deployed at Azure, with Ubuntu used as OS.

 There is a staging instance and production instance.